 Kevin usually presents a case study that includes findings on one of the most complex fatal mauling involving a predatory black bear attack on a woman.
 The investigation lasted months involving the capture of multiple bears.
 The BC team consisted of 15 Conservation Officers working alongside eight other government agencies.
 It was through the use of DNA and forensics that they captured the offending bear some 13 days after the mauling.

-Kevin has presented at every one of the previous wildlife attack conferences (WHART) including Yukon Territory, Arizona, Arkansas, and more!
+Kevin has presented at every one of the previous wildlife attack events (WHART) including Yukon Territory, Arizona, Arkansas, and more!
 He is honored to share his experiences with all participants with the goal of advancing our collective knowledge of the subject.

 On a personal note, Kevin enjoys hunting and fishing with his wife Coleen and his three boys: Brock, Cole, and Reid.